vamsicherukuri/ado-gh-migration/README.md

 ```

 ---

-## 🛠️Configure parameters in the config file
+## 🪛Configure parameters in the config file

 The migration scripts use a centralized configuration file (`migration-config.json`) to manage settings consistently across all scripts.